carbon-language/carbon-lang/docs/design/generics/overview.md

 value passed in, and the pattern-matching process used to see if the types match finds that it does match if `n` is set to `3`.

-Normally you would pass in an implicit parameter as a generic or template, not as a regular parameter.
+Normally you would declare an implicit parameter as a generic or template, not as a regular parameter.
 This avoids overhead from having to support types (like the type of `array` inside the `PrintArraySize` function body) that are only fully known with dynamic information.
 For example: